jaysoo/nx-react-book/manuscript/chapter3.md

 By using Nx, we have created a shared model library and refactored both frontend and backend code in about a minute.

-Another major benefit of working within a monorepo is that we can check in these changes as a *single commit*.
-This means that the corresponding pull-request contains the full story, rather than being fragmented amongst multiple pull-requests and repositories.
+Another major benefit of working within a monorepo is that we can check in these changes as a *single commit*: `git add . ; git commit -m 'add shared models'`.
+The corresponding pull-request with the commit will have the full story, rather than being fragmented amongst multiple pull-requests and repositories.

 ## Automatic code formatting

 One of the easiest ways to waste time as a developer is on code style.
 We can spend time *hours* debating with one another on whether we should use semicolons or not--you should; or whether we should use a comma-first style or not--you shouldn't.

 [Prettier](https://prettier.io) was created to stop these endless debates over code style.
 It is highly opinionated and provides minimal configuration options.
-And best of all, it can format our code *automatically*!
+Best of all, it can format our code *automatically*.
 This means that we no longer need to manually fix code to conform to the code style.

-Nx comes prepackaged with Prettier.
+Nx workspaces come with Prettier installed from the get-go.
 With it, we can check the formatting of the workspace, and format workspace code automatically.

 ```bash
 # Checks for format conformance with Prettier.